|Trip Code:||MSL 12|

 Trishuli Bazaar -Trishuli Bazaar or Dhunche will be an alternative station point to trek around Manaslu.
 Buses to Trishuli or Dhunche will be available from Kathmandu early in the morning.

-Dhading –Dhading is the excellent stating point to trek Manaslu.
+Dhading –Dhading is the excellent starting point to trek Manaslu.

-Rules – After paying U.S.D.$90 per person per week during October to November and US $75 per person per week for the rest of the year.
+Rules – After paying U.S.D.$90 per person per week from October to November and the US $75 per person per week for the rest of the year.

 A Liaison Officer from the Government is needed to trek in this region.

 The route – The trail is rough and steep and often hangs on a bluff high above the river.
 Though the Larkya La is not a difficult pall, the trek is harder.
 The trek is remote and no rescue facilities or opportunities to bail out if tired.

 This trek is culturally and geographically spectacular and fascinating to all the trekkers.
 The Tibetans of the upper Budhi Gandaki, the region known as Nupri (the Gandaki, the western mountains), are direct descendants of Tibetan immigration.
 Their speech; dress and customs are exclusively Tibetan.
 There is still continuing the trade between Nupri and Tibet.
 The mountain views at Nupri are sensational, and the Larke- pass in one to the most dramatic Himalayan pass.
 This trek is in a region of strong Tibetan influence, most places have Tibetan names instead of Nepalese.